jorgeferminrl/js-master/README.md

 11 - Excercise 1 - Validate two numbers

-12.- Excersise 2 - Using a loop, display the sum and average of the numbers entered until a negative number is entered and then display the result
+12.- Excercise 2 - Using a loop, display the sum and average of the numbers entered until a negative number is entered and then display the result

+13.- Excercise 3 - This program shows all numbers between two numbers introduced by the user